 Below are symptoms of an iron overdose in different parts of the body.

 - Coma (decreased level of consciousness and lack of responsiveness, may occur within 1/2 hour to 1 hour after overdose)

 - Lack of desire to do anything

-Note: Symptoms may go away in a few hours, then return again after 1 day or later.
+Note: Symptoms may go away in a few hours, then return again after one day or later.

 Before Calling Emergency

 - Name of the product (ingredients and strength, if known)

 - If the medicine was prescribed for the person